Key takeaways:

 Prostate biopsies are a procedure in which a tissue sample is taken from the prostate.
 These are usually done when more information is needed to determine if someone has prostate cancer.

-This can elevate a PSA level in as few as four hours after the procedure, and levels may remain elevated for up to four weeks.
-Avoid PSA testing for at least six weeks after a prostate biopsy.
+A biopsy can elevate PSA levels as few as four hours after the procedure, and the levels may remain elevated for up to four weeks.
+Avoid PSA testing for at least six weeks after a prostate biopsy27.

 Should I Test My PSA Levels?